Many-body quantum catalysts for transforming between phases of matter: Applications to state preparation

 where $h_{i,j}$ acts on sites $i$ and $j$ and is bounded by $||h_{i,j}||<d_{i,j}^{-\alpha}$ where $d_{i,j}$ is the distance between $i$ and $j$ and $\alpha$ is some positive constant.
 The catalyst we consider is the GHZ state, which we have seen serves as a catalyst for SPT phases in all dimensions.
 Efficient protocols to prepare GHZ states using power-law interactions have been studied extensively due to their application in state-transfer, see Ref.~\cite{Chen2023speed} for a recent review.
 Using the resulting GHZ state as a catalyst, all of these protocols can be immediately translated protocols to prepare SPT phases~\footnote{It should be noted that the protocols used in optimal state-transfer protocols of Refs.~\cite{Eldredge2017,Tran2021} do not use symmetric Hamiltonians.
 However, it is straightforward to modify these protocols such that they are symmetric, without changing their efficiency.
 See, as a demonstration, the linear-depth circuit in Ref.~\cite{Chen2024sequential} for creating a GHZ state.}.

 In general, the optimal time to make a GHZ state using an $\alpha$-decaying Hamiltonian is a complicated function of $\alpha$.
 Here, we mention as one example that, for $\alpha < D$ where $D$ is the spatial dimension, the time to make a GHZ state is independent of system size.
-Therefore, SPT phases can be made in constant time using $\alpha$-decaying symmetric Hamiltonians for $\alpha < D$.
+Therefore, SPT phases can be made in constant time using $\alpha$-decaying symmetric Hamiltonians for $\alpha < D$. \diff{To the best of our knowledge, this is the first construction of symmetric long-range Hamiltonians for preparing SPT phases.}